greenpeaksstudio/photo-feed/README.md

 ## Coding Style

+### Kotlin Coding conventions
-Our code style guidelines are based on the [Android Kotlin style guide](https://developer.android.com/kotlin/style-guide).
+Our code style guidelines are based on the [Kotlin Coding conventions](https://kotlinlang.org/docs/coding-conventions.html).

-### Spotless
+#### Spotless and detekt

-All code needs to comply with the Spotless checks before being merged.
+All code needs to comply with the [Spotless](https://github.com/diffplug/spotless) checks before being merged.
 You can check this locally using `./gradlew spotlessCheck`, or auto-format your code with `./gradlew spotlessApply`.

+Also, the code needs to comply with static code analyzer enforced by [detekt](https://detekt.dev).
+You can pass this analysis locally running `./gradlew detekt`

-The project has a Git hook you can install to run this check on pre-commit `./gradlew installGitHooks`.
+The project has a Git hook you can install to run the spotless check on pre-commit and both spotless and detekt on pre-push: `./gradlew installGitHooks`.

 ## License
 ```